The Global Pandemic Risk Is Real (Or Is It?) – The Truth Will Scare You

 It is also suggested to have mobile meals and water that you can easily throw into a backpack when you are on the go.

-• It is not a bad idea to have a bag prepared in advance with life sustaining supplies.
+- It is not a bad idea to have a bag prepared in advance with life sustaining supplies.
 Survivalist typically have a bug out bag (aka survival bag), so they can leave in a hurry at any time without notice.
-One month emergency food supply

 Pandemic Gear